jarrodmillman/rcsds/standard/bash.rst

 Files
 -----

-* :ref:`stat` -- display file or filesystem status
+.. * :ref:`stat` -- display file or filesystem status
-* :ref:`file` -- determine file type
+.. * :ref:`file` -- determine file type
-* :ref:`type` -- indicate how it would be interpreted if used as a command name
+.. * :ref:`type` -- indicate how it would be interpreted if used as a command name
-* :ref:`ln` -- make links between files
-* :ref:`chmod` -- change file access permissions
+.. * :ref:`chmod` -- change file access permissions

 A file typically consist of these attributes: